Napoleon's Greatest Military Victories and Defeats: A Tale of Genius and Overreach

 Clash of Tactics

-Napoleon’s strategy at Waterloo involved breaking through the center of the allied lines, intending to separate and defeat the British and Prussian armies in detail.
-The Duke of Wellington, known for his defensive prowess, established strong positions along the ridge, using infantry squares to counter the French cavalry and protect his lines from artillery fire.
+Napoleon planned to attack through the centre of the allied lines, aiming to split the British and Prussian armies and then defeat them in detail.
+The Duke of Wellington, a renowned defensive tactician, set up a series of strong defensive positions along the ridge.
+The British infantry squares effectively resisted French cavalry charges and protected their lines from artillery bombardment.

 The Aftermath and Its Impact

-The defeat at Waterloo ended Napoleon’s rule and military career, leading to his second abdication and exile.
+The defeat at Waterloo marked the end of Napoleon’s rule and military career, leading to his second abdication and exile.
 The battle had significant repercussions, leading to the restoration of the Bourbon monarchy in France and the redrawing of the European map at the Congress of Vienna.
 Waterloo symbolized the end of an era dominated by Napoleon’s military campaigns and ushered in a period of relative peace in Europe.

 Contemporary Accounts